Tax ID # 41-3190956

 Committed to Cat Welfare

-Our commitment is to provide high-quality care and support to meet the welfare goals of every cat in our care.
+Our mission is to provide high-quality care and support to meet the welfare goals of every cat in our care.

 Ohio Alley Cat Rescue places a high priority on the well-being of every cat, offering personalized care to meet individual needs.
 We ensure the comfort and safety of every cat, providing reliable and compassionate care.

 We are dedicated to ensuring the best possible outcomes through veterinary medicine.
-As such, our cats are under the care of Whetstone Animal Hospital and are up to date on all of their vaccinations, are spayed or neutered, and receive a monthly flea, tick and worm preventative treatment.
+As such, our cats are under the care of Cats Only Veterinary Clinic and are up to date on all of their vaccinations, are spayed or neutered, and receive a monthly flea, tick and worm preventative treatment.

 Ohio Alley Cat Rescue supports the growing movement to protect cats from declawing, one of the most painful and unnecessary surgeries still being performed.
 Ohio Senate Bill 252 (S.B.
 252) would make it illegal to declaw cats in Ohio, "except in rare cases where it is medically necessary for the animal’s health."
 Declawing is already banned in "at least 42 countries" according to Alley Cat Allies.